 Use small ones for the coax, and larger ones for the choke.

 Dont be stupid as i was, experimenting with cheaper types.

 Only use pre-streched polyester flags line rope (4-6 mm dia.).

 Do NOT use nylon! (this lengthens when loaded, then putting stress on the coax, and hardens due to sunlight-UV).

 The antenna radiates and receives the most near the feed point, that is the center of the radiating part !
 That is the MIDPOINT of the antenna between the far open end and the choke.

 So keep this area as far away as possible from surroundings and noise-radiating sources.
 Keep that dipole-part straight and high.

-Run, if possible, the part of the coax cable running between your transceiver, and the point where the dipole is mechanically connected to the house, at 90 degr. to the dipole´s length axis.
+Run, if possible, the coax cable part between your transceiver and antenna at 90 degr. to the dipole length axis.

 Pse let me know, if you did build the end-fed dipole.
 I am interested in your results.